microsoft/fast/specs/tree-view/tree-view.md

 - expanded - nodes with child nodes (tree items) can either be expanded or collapsed.
 - selected - the node is selected
 - content - slot for the content (the default slot for the item)
-- tree-item - the optional child nodes
+- item - the optional child node(s)
 - before-content - slot which precedes content, often a glyph or icon
 - after-content - slot which follows content, often a glyph or icon
 - expand-collapse-glyph - slot for svg, will include a default svg